How To Cook The Perfect Valentine’s Meal

 - Squash and carrots: root vegetables perfect for a sumptuous soup.
 Add a little chilli to spice things up and you’ll be good to go!

 Don’t bite off more than you can chew.
 People have a tendency to think that a special home cooked meal needs to be a complex work of art.
 But sometimes, the simplest of dishes and food pairings are the best.
 Don’t aim for fussy or fancy, aim for warming and wholesome.
 That’s the real way to the heart after all.
 Once you’ve chosen your vegetables, pair it with your main star and don’t work with more than three to five main ingredients.
 The key is to add flavour and excitement using herbs and spices.
 When you’re at the market, ask the traders for their advice.
 Many of them are cooks too so will be able to give you some tips on the perfect food match.

 Don’t forget those natural aphrodisiacs

 As I said, good food makes us feel great, but there are certain ingredients that are known to heighten our libido too.
-A few you might want to consider are:
+A few you might want to consider for your romantic dinner are:

 - Chocolate: a sensuous food, containing anandamide and phenylethylamine, which boost serotonin levels – the feel-good hormone.

-- Oysters: high in zinc, which help regulate sexual hormones, but its the way of eating them that makes the whole theatre of Oysters so dramatic.
+- Oysters: high in zinc, which helps regulate sexual hormones, but it’s the way of eating them that makes the whole theatre of oysters so dramatic.
 Be careful though, only get them from a local market or fishmonger so you know they’re fresh.

-- Chilies: spicy food gets heart racing, stimulates the nerves and increases the blood flow, exactly what you want to spice things up a bit.
-Just remember to wash your hands after, or the night could end in tears.
+- Chillies: spicy food gets your heart racing, stimulates the nerves and increases the blood flow, exactly what you want to spice things up a bit.

 - Steak: a great ingredient to boost your sex drive as it contains zinc, vitamin B, iron and protein, giving you all the energy you need for a romantic evening.
 Plus it tastes incredible too!